AxelTahmid/AxelTahmid/README.md

 ## 👨🏻‍💻 About Me

-Results-oriented full stack software engineer with 3+ years of experience in eCommerce and SaaS applications.
-Proficient in Node.js, Laravel, and Google Cloud Platform.
-Passionate about creating secure, scalable, and efficient solutions that drive business growth.
+software engineer with a track record of delivering cloud-native apps and enterprise software.
+I'm all about building safe, scalable, and efficient solutions that help businesses grow.
+Plus, I'm into automating tech stuff.
 Get in touch ~

 <!-- <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="colorbar.gif"></a>